Skip to content

 What Are AI Overviews

 AI Overviews (formerly SGE — Search Generative Experience) are answers generated by Google's artificial intelligence, displayed above traditional search results.
-When a user enters a query, Google may generate a summarized answer with source citations before showing the standard list of links.
+A user types a query, and before Google shows the standard list of links, it may generate a summarized answer with source citations.

 In practice, it looks like this: a user asks "how to choose an SEO agency," and at the top of the results, a text block with an AI-generated answer appears, below which are links to 3-5 sources.
-If your site is one of those sources, you gain visibility at "position 0" — above all organic results.
+If your site is one of those sources, you gain visibility at "position 0" — above all organic results, including whoever is sitting at position 1.

 How Google Selects Sources for AI Overviews

-Google does not disclose the exact algorithm, but analysis of thousands of AI Overviews reveals clear patterns:
+Google does not disclose the exact algorithm, but analysis of thousands of AI Overviews reveals clear patterns — and those patterns, not guesswork, are what the recommendations below are built on.

 Organic Ranking Position Matters

 Over 80% of sources cited in AI Overviews come from the TOP 10 organic results.
-This means that solid SEO is a prerequisite — without a TOP 10 position, the chances of appearing in an AI Overview are minimal.
+That makes solid SEO a prerequisite, not one factor among several — without a TOP 10 position, the odds of appearing in an AI Overview are minimal, no matter how well the content itself is structured.

 Content Structure Is Key